-I realized shortly after moving to Dublin that behavioral norms can be quite different.
+Shortly after moving to Dublin, I realized that behavioral norms could be quite different.

 In the U.S., we are more likely to say something (often quite loudly) if someone cuts us off, skips the queue, or otherwise does something annoying.
 Americans speak up.

 I quickly learned that Irish people would typically suffer in silence rather than say anything.
 I realized that to fit in.
 I should curb this tendency to speak up loudly.
 Pick your battles.